 Quick Tips on How to Beach Responsibly

-Check out these best practices and eco-friendly courtesies to remember when visiting Fort Myers.
+Check out these best practices and eco-friendly courtesies to remember when visiting our beaches.
 With these guidelines in mind, you’ll play a crucial role in helping us protect our friendly wildlife and preserve our beautiful beaches.

 When leaving the beach, please remember to dispose of trash and leave nothing behind, aside from your footprints!
 If you plan to travel to a more remote beach, where trash receptacles are not available, bring a bag and take your trash with you when you leave –and don’t forget to recycle!